 Yes, we love parties!
 Mrs. Maggie handles all of our birthday parties, school parties, playgroup parties and other events.
 We can accommodate your party at your location or you may have it at All Saints' if it is available.
 Please click on the "Parties" tab for more information.

 I want everyone to be able to give their child the gift of music.
-Each session I offer a limited amount of one-time scholarships based on need.
-If you are struggling with finances and it would be a hardship to pay for all or partial tuition, please email me at firstname.lastname@example.org and we will work it out!
+Each session we offer a limited amount of one-time scholarships based on need.
+If you are struggling with finances and it would be a hardship to pay for all or partial tuition, please email us at email@example.com and we will work it out!

 Because each family needs to receive a set of materials for class, each child from a separate family will need to pay full tuition.